JERA, IHI move up demonstration of co-firing ammonia at coal power plant - NewsBreak

 JERA, IHI move up demonstration of co-firing ammonia at coal power plant

-TOKYO, May 31 (Reuters) - Japanese electricity generator JERA and machinery partner IHI Corp (7013.T) said on Tuesday they would bring forward a schedule for demonstrating co-firing greater volumes of ammonia with coal at a large commercial power plant.
+nd coTOKYO (Reuters) - Japanese electricity generator JERA and machinery partner IHI Corp said on Tuesday they would bring forward a schedule for demonstrating co-firing greater volumes of ammonia with coal at a large commercial power plant.

 JERA’s Hekinan thermal power station will now begin demonstrating the technology, burning 20% ammonia and 80% coal at its 1-gigawatt No.4 unit, in the financial year beginning April 2023.